Presurgical Neural Energy Landscapes Predict Postoperative Working Memory Outcome After Brain Tumor Resection: Methods

 \subsubsection{Working Memory Assessment}

 Working memory was measured using the Spatial Span (SSP) test, with raw scores ranging from 2 to 9.
-Following our previous study\citep{tran2024high}, these scores were grouped into ``low” (2-5) versus ``high” (6-9) working memory performance.
-Patients were assessed both before and six months after tumor resection, allowing for evaluation of cognitive outcomes over time.
+Following our previous study\cite{tran2024high}, these scores were grouped into ``low” (2-5) versus ``high” (6-9) working memory performance.
+Patients were assessed both before and six months after tumor resection.
+In this study, we focused on postoperative outcomes, as they reflect the functional impact of surgical intervention and are most relevant to clinical recovery.
+We specifically focused on working memory assessment due to its well-documented clinical persistence in brain tumor patients \cite{amores2025neuropsychological}, its relevance to probing the neural energy landscape framework \cite{finc2020dynamic}, and requiring minimal verbal or complex motor responses, making it suitable for assessing post operation clinical population \cite{diaz2022challenge}.